Wealth tax: France

-Since 2018, France has had a wealth tax based on real estate (impôt sur la fortune immobilière, IFI).
+Since 2018, France has had a wealth tax on real estate (impôt sur la fortune immobilière, IFI).

-It is payable by individuals who own real estate assets with a combined value of more than €1,300,000.
+It is payable by individuals who own real estate assets with a combined value exceeding €1,300,000.
 French residents with global assets and non-residents who own French real estate may be liable for IFI.
-For French residents, the figure is calculated on all global real estate assets, and for non-residents, the figure is calculated based on the total value of French property and real estate assets only.
+For French residents, the figure is calculated across all global real estate assets; for non-residents, it is calculated based on the total value of French property and real estate assets only.
 From 1989 to 2017, France had the solidarity tax on wealth (impôt de solidarité sur la fortune, ISF), an annual progressive wealth tax on any net assets above €800,000 for those with total net worth of €1,300,000 or more.
 Marginal rates ranged from 0.5% to 1.5%.
 In 2007, it collected €4.07 billion, accounting for 1.4% of total revenue.